 10) What is included when producing a play at the Hudson?

-Fully equipped theatres in all technical aspects (lights, sound, etc.), valet/secured parking, and our espresso bar/art gallery Caffe Bacio for before and after your shows.
+On site management staff, fully equipped theatres in all technical aspects (lights, sound, etc.), valet/secured parking, and our espresso bar/art gallery for before and after your show.
 Additionally, many of the services that Plays411 offers are either included or discounted for Hudson Theatre shows.

 11) Do I need to carry insurance when producing a play?

 Yes.
-Each of the Hudson Theatres is a 99-seat Equity plan theatre.
-Actor’s Equity Association requires every show to carry at least a general liability insurance policy.
+The venue requires a general liability insurance policy.
 Affordable production insurance can be purchased through Plays411.
 You can get a quote on their web site at www.plays411.com.

 12) Are there any mandatory requirements when producing a play at the Hudson?

-Hudson house management and box office staff is mandatory for every production.
+Hudson front of house staff is mandatory for every production.
 The Hudson will provide and schedule the staff for your show.
+For some productions Hudson tech staff may be required.
 Additionally, all shows are required to use Plays411 as their primary ticket agency.
-However, you are not required to hire any of our technical or stage manager staff.

 13) Are there any display cases or marquees to use when producing a play at the Hudson?